mrzor/oban-py/docs/job_maintenance.md

 )
 ```

-## Guidelines
+## Maintenance Guidelines

-* Pruning is best-effort and performed out-of-band.
-This means that all limits are soft; jobs
-  beyond a specified age may not be pruned immediately after jobs complete.
+- All limits are soft; jobs beyond a specified age may not be pruned immediately after jobs
+  complete.
+This means, pruning is best-effort and performed out-of-band.

-* Pruning is only applied to jobs that are `completed`, `cancelled`, or `discarded`.
+- Pruning is only applied to jobs that are `completed`, `cancelled`, or `discarded`.
 It'll never
   delete jobs in an incomplete state.

-* For high-volume systems, consider reducing `max_age` to keep the jobs table smaller, or
+- For high-volume systems, consider reducing `max_age` to keep the jobs table smaller, or
   increasing `limit` to prune more jobs per run.

-* The lifeline process rescues jobs that appear to be stuck, allowing them to be retried.
-This
-  prevents jobs from being lost due to unexpected crashes or deployments.